 The forecast assumes that there will be 40 retirements and 20 resignations in 2023 and provides for a complement carry-over of 20 officers in anticipation of 2024 retirements.
 The retirement and resignation numbers are as projected so far in 2023.
-We will adjust the December class up or down based on the actuals we see in the fourth quarter.
+The OPS will adjust the December class up or down based on the actuals seen in the fourth quarter of 2023.